watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   You can update the `Script` to build a customized chunking processor for your web content.

-  For example, you can include `title` in each passage object with the following changes on `passage` definition:
+  For example, you can include `title` in each passage object with the following `passage` definition:
   ```Groovy
   Map passage = ['text': envSplit[i++], 'title': ctx['title']]
   ```